domRiddle/ASF/FAQ.md

 ### `The type initializer for 'System.Security.Cryptography.CngKeyLite' threw an exception`

 This problem is almost exclusively caused by disabled/stopped `CNG Key Isolation` windows service, which provides core cryptography functionality for ASF, without which the program isn't able to run.
-You can fix this issue by launching `services.msc` and ensuring that `CNG Key Isolation` windows service doesn't have disabled startup and is currently started.
+You can fix this issue by launching `services.msc` and ensuring that `CNG Key Isolation` windows service doesn't have disabled startup and is currently running.

 ---